The Cohens and the Kellys in Atlantic City

 The Cohens and the Kellys in Atlantic City is a 1929 American sound part-talkie comedy film directed by William James Craft and starring George Sidney, Vera Gordon and Mack Swain.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The soundtrack was recorded using the Western Electric sound-on-film system.
 The film is the third entry in the series which began with The Cohens and Kellys, inspired by a play by Aaron Hoffman.
 Location shooting took place in Atlantic City.
 Originally shot as a synchronized film without dialogue, some talking sequences were later added at Universal Studios.
+A print of The Cohens and the Kellys in Atlantic City exists.

 Synopsis

 Cohen and Kelly's bathing suit business is struggling financially as they have grown old-fashioned after thirty years.
 While they are away their respective children Rosalinde and Tom launch a new line of merchandise and promote with a planned beauty contest in the resort of Atlantic City.